Sander-Brilman/php-website-template/readme.md

 # **How to use**

-This template is pretty easy to use once you know the trick ;)
+This template is easy to use once you know the trick ;)

 ## How to use > The `$url_array` variable.